Geriatric & Adult-Gerontology Nurse Practitioner Recruiters

 Geriatric care requires patience, family communication, and end-of-life comfort.
 We screen every geriatric NP candidate for these competencies — not just clinical fit.

-How Our Geriatric Nurse Practitioner Search Process Works
+How a Geriatric Nurse Practitioner Search Actually Runs

-Replacement guarantee.
-Every placement carries a written replacement guarantee covering the initial employment period — if the placed nurse practitioner departs within the guarantee window we conduct a replacement search at no additional fee.
+Engagement is contingent — no upfront fee, no exclusivity required.
+Permanent placements carry a written replacement guarantee covering the initial employment period; if the placed nurse practitioner leaves inside the guarantee window we re-run the search at no additional fee.

 Geriatric Nurse Practitioner Salary Ranges (2026)